 Local areas can use the existing dashboard to upload local health data e.g. relating to children’s continuing care by using the local data template tab.

-The Data Dashboard is downloadable via the weblink below.
+The Data Dashboard and supporting guidance documents are downloadable via the weblink below.